 Street Plans has teamed up with the City of Honolulu to implement a two-phase tactical urbanism project starting in 2019.
 The first phase will consist of a pilot project that will test an existing design while involving community members and City partners.
-The second phase will focus on developing a quick-build program for the City to test and implement other community-led projects to make communities safer and more walkable.
+The second phase will focus on developing a quick-build program.